moleculeprotocol/IPNFT/audit/ARCHITECTURE.md

 A major use case for fractionalized tokens is the pro rata distribution of sales proceeds to fraction holders.
 Once an IPNFT is sold, the proceeds are captured by the `Fractionalizer` contract and fraction holders can claim their share by presenting their legal agreement signature.
 The claiming phase initiation differs from how the IPNFT has been sold:

-- When the IPNFT is sold using a `Schmackoswap` listing, the sale _must_ be initialized with the `Fractionalizer` as beneficiary
+- When the IPNFT is sold using a `Schmackoswap` listing, the sale _must_ be initialized with the respective `Fractionalizedtoken` as beneficiary
-- When the listing is fulfilled, `Schmackoswap` will transfer the funds directly to the beneficiary, `Fractionalizer`.
+- When the listing is fulfilled, `Schmackoswap` will transfer the funds directly to the beneficiary, `FractionalizerToken`.
 - _Anyone_ who wants to start the claiming phase and observes the fulfill transaction can call `afterSale` with the respective listing id.
 - `Fractionalizer` will check whether the trade has been successful and transitions the fraction id into the claiming phase